muarshad01/Docker_and_Kubernetes/5_Docker_Compose_with_Multiple_Local_Containers.md

 ```
 $ docker run marshad1/visits 				# Error: Redis connection to 127.0.0.1:6379 failed
                 							# - connect ECONNREFUSED 127.0.0.1:6379
 $ docker run redis 				        	# Ready to accept connections
 ```

 ## 51: Docker Compose Files

 * Docker Container {Node App} and Docker Container {Redis} don't have a communication channel between them.

-* We need a networking infrastructure and there are two options: 1) Docker CLI, 2) Docker Compose
+* We need a networking infrastructure and there are two options:
+  - 1) Docker CLI
+  - 2) Docker Compose

 * What is Docker Compose?
   - A tool that gets installed along with Docker
-  - Seperate CLI
+  - Separate CLI
   - Used to start up multiple Docker containers at the same time and connect them in an automated way
   - Automates some of the long-winded arguments we were passing to 'docker run'